rebay1982/go1brc/README.md

 ## Iteration 4 (it4)
-Attaching the hashing problem, a basic hash table structure was created using a non cryptographic hashing fucntion:
+Attacking the hashing problem, a basic hash table structure was created using a non cryptographic hashing fucntion:
 [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function).

 This provided to be faster and a useful optimization, bringing the time down to a little less than 42seconds.